BU-Spark/se-diva-docs-frontend/README.md

 ## How To Deploy to Firebase (For both Admin Portal and Black Women M.D.
 Network Website)

-1. Navigate to the cloned directory
+1. Navigate to black-women-md-network-web or bwmdn-admin-portal

 2. Update build: